qulle/oltb/README.md

 });
 ```

-To have a 'danger' prompt dialog, add the property `confirmClass: Dialog.Danger`.
+To have a `success` confirm dialog, add the property `confirmClass: Dialog.Success`.
 To change the text of the confirm button, add the property `confirmText: 'Your text'`.

+#### Prompt
 ```javascript
 Dialog.prompt({
     text: 'Change name of layer',